Han-sx/Random-number-generator/README.md

 > Let α = φ / n , then each participant p receives a reward of rp = α*(1 + up(s) / n') by calling the requestReward function

+6.Step 6: Returning the Output.
+Finally, the client can request her randomly generated bit by calling the getOutput function of the RBGC after the deadline t.
+In this case, the output random bit and return value are decided as follows:

+> If no one has participated or no participant has revealed her bit, a failure result is returned to the client, together with a refund of the fee φ

+> Otherwise, the output random bit that is returned to the client is the XOR of all the bits that were correctly revealed by the participants in Step 3

+> If every participant has revealed her bit correctly, a success result will be returned to the client

+> Otherwise, a penalty result will be returned and the confiscated deposits will be paid to the client